 The Prologue will start on June 15, 2023 and the main race kicks off on Sunday, June 18, 2023 going for almost two weeks until Friday June 30, 2023.

 For any other updates about the race and to explore virtually, head over to redbullxalps.com, @redbullxalps or the youtube channel.

 Plan ahead: Book your perfect trip with our Austria travel guide and destination information.
 Does Austria require a visa?
 Check the visa requirements before you get caught up during your travel.

-Stay safe: Even the best-laid plans can head south. battleface can help you stay safe in dangerous or hostile situations as well as that epic road trip or catching a few waves.
-How to stay safe during Red Bull X-Alps 2021?
+Stay safe: Even the best-laid plans can head south.
+SafetyWing travel medical insurance can help you stay safe and cover you in unlikely situations as well as that epic road trip or on your next adventure.
+How to stay safe during Red Bull X-Alps 2023?
 If you’re not covered for your trip yet, get your quote here.

 Spend money wisely: Take public transport and dine in from time to time are common saving tips during traveling.
 How to spend money wisely in Austria?
 Make use of technology.
 There’s an app for everything.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Red Bull X-Alps 2021 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Red Bull X-Alps 2023 using the map below!